ayn2op/discordo/README.md

 ## Usage

-1. Run the `discordo` executable with no arguments in a new Terminal window.
+1. Run the `discordo` executable with no arguments.
+A new default configuration will be created at `~/.config/discordo/config.toml` on first startup.
 2. Log in using the account email and password (first-time login) and click on the "Login" button to continue.

 > By default, Discordo utilizes OS-specific keyring to store credentials such as client authentication token.
-However, if you prefer not to use a keyring (not recommended), you may set the `token` field in the configuration file (`~/.config/discordo/config.toml`) and Discordo will prioritize the usage of the provided token to login instead of keyring.
+However, if you prefer not to use a keyring (not recommended), you may set the `token` field in the configuration file and Discordo will prioritize the usage of the provided token to login instead of keyring.

 ### Configuration